Skip to main content

 Refinement + Alignment

-I collaborated with the Design Systems team to refine a new composer pattern that aligned with GoDaddy's existing UX principles while supporting more flexible content creation workflows.
+I collaborated with the Design Systems team to define a new composer pattern that aligned with GoDaddy's existing UX principles, without compromising flexible creation workflows.

 High-fidelity compose and preview or scheduling flows (replace with your image)